perryfardella/healthy-meals-ai/docs/HealthyMeals_AI_PRD.markdown

 ## Overview

 The Healthy Meals AI App is a web-based platform designed to empower users to create healthy, high-protein meals using ingredients they have on hand.
-By leveraging advanced AI technology through Vercel's AI SDK and Vercel's AI Gateway for centralized AI model management, the app provides personalized meal suggestions tailored to users' dietary preferences and restrictions, such as allergies.
+By leveraging advanced AI technology through **Vercel AI SDK v5 (beta)** and Vercel's AI Gateway for centralized AI model management, the app provides personalized meal suggestions tailored to users' dietary preferences and restrictions, such as allergies.
 The app aims to simplify meal planning, promote nutritious eating, and enhance user wellness by offering detailed recipes and nutritional information.
 Integrated with LemonSqueezy for a token-based payment system, the app ensures accessibility with 5 free generations for new users and affordable token purchases.

 ## Success Metrics